cappuu02/Cybersecurity-Sapienza/Network Infrastructures/Polverini/Introduction to Optical Network (Polverini 1-2-3).md

 ![[Pasted image 20241211170703.png]]

-1. Client Layer: This abstract layer provides the logical connection between clients.
+1. **Client Layer**: This abstract layer provides the logical connection between clients.
 Although clients transmit packets, these are always encapsulated before being sent to lower layers.
 Encapsulation adds overhead to ensure the packets function in subsequent layers.
 2. Electrical Domain:
 	- **ODU Layer**: This layer features two OLTs at either end of the connection, represented as a single, straightforward light path.
 Packets, encapsulated with additional overhead, become Optical Data Units (ODUs).
 This layer primarily interacts with the client layer.
 	- **OTU Layer**: Moving deeper, we gain a clearer understanding of system transmission.
 What appears to be a simple light path often traverses multiple optical sub-networks.
 At the edges of each sub-network, OLTs play a crucial role, particularly their transponder components, which enable wavelength conversion.
 Wavelength uniformity is maintained within each sub-network, making wavelength conversion frequent at sub-network boundaries.